Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Combine the chicken and all the ingredients for the chicken in a large resealable bag, and let marinate for at least 30 minutes (preferably overnight for more flavor).

-- In a large oven-safe skillet, heat 1 tbsp of olive oil over medium-high heat.
-Place the chicken in the skillet skin side down and cook until golden brown (about 3-5 minutes), then flip over and cook the other side until golden brown (another 3-5 minutes).
+- In a large oven-safe skillet, heat 1 tablespoon of olive oil over medium-high heat.
+Place the chicken in the skillet skin side down and cook until golden brown (about 3 to 5 minutes), then flip over and cook the other side until golden brown (another 3 to 5 minutes).